somatonic/ChromePhpLogger/README.md

 ```

 **Note:**
-This module requires the ChromePhp Extension installed to see the log in the Javascript console.
+This module requires the ChromeLogger 4.0.2+ Extension installed to see the log in the Javascript console.
 More infos can be found on http://chromephp.com.

 created: 12/12/12 by Philipp "Soma" Urlich